How an Alabama court ruling that frozen embryos are children could affect IVF

 The Alabama Supreme Court recently ruled that frozen embryos can be considered children under state law, raising concerns about how the decision could affect in vitro fertilization, commonly known as IVF.

-The decision issued in a pair of wrongful death cases brought by couples who had frozen embryos destroyed in an accident could potentially leave clinics vulnerable to lawsuits and restrict access to treatment.
+The decision issued in wrongful death cases brought by couples who had frozen embryos destroyed in an accident could potentially leave clinics vulnerable to lawsuits and restrict access to treatment.
+On Wednesday, the University of Alabama Birmingham hospital paused IVF treatments while it considers the ruling's significance.

 Here's what to know about this increasingly common fertility treatment.